Fall 2024 Instructors

 Joanna Henderson received her undergraduate degree from the University of Vermont, a Master’s degree in sociology from Dartmouth College and an Ed.D. from the University of Massachusetts, Amherst.
 She directed the Tucker Foundation off-campus internship program at Dartmouth and then moved into the field of admissions at several institutions including Colby-Sawyer College and Marietta College.
 She teaches courses for OLLI, AIL and at LINEC.

 Julie Machen has been an Anglophile since her student days at Durham University in Northern England.
 She and her English-born husband visit the country regularly.
-While teaching AP European History at Greenwich High School in CT, she conducted an independent study of Victorian England.
-She was also the recipient of a grant from the National Endowment for the Humanities to study the Industrial Revolution in Britain at the University of Nottingham.
+While teaching AP European History at Greenwich High School in CT, she independently studied Victorian England.
+She also received a grant from the National Endowment for the Humanities to study the Industrial Revolution in Britain at the University of Nottingham.
 Charles Dickens was one focus of that seminar.

 Fran Philippe is an elementary school educator for whom LINEC has played a big part in her retirement, both as a ‘student’ and administratively.
 She shares her time between local volunteer opportunities and experiencing the beautiful environment in which we live, in any manner she can.